tarantool/doc/doc/index.rst

     ^^^

-    How the create, read, update and delete operations are implemented in Tarantool.
+    How the access control is implemented in Tarantool.

     ---